Photo Basel 2019: Hans-Christian Schink and Hiroyuki Masuyama

 Photo Basel 2019

-Hans Christian Schink demonstrates the passing of time, visualizing the path of the sun through the day and across the sky in a striking way.
-His series "1h" has established a new chapter in the history of black and white photography.
+Hans Christian Schink demonstrates the passing of time and at the same time the rotation of the earth, making visible the path of the sun through the day and over the sky in a striking and sensual way.
+His series "1h" brilliantly completes a hitherto unconquered chapter of black and white photography and at the same time sets standards in terms of compositional perfection.

 "The time levels merged in this way make it clear once again that art always has only one present.
 It's the one in which thinking about them takes place."
 Michael Freitag